Pebbair: Temples

 Srirangapuram located 10 kilometers from Pebbair is famous for the Sri Ranganayaka Swamy Temple, where the movies AADI, Chatrapati, Chennakeshava Reddy, and Yamadonga were filmed.
 Pathapally village is famous for the Lord Hanuman Temple which is 8 kilometres from Pebbair.
 This Hanuman Temple is well known as Sri Chintakunta Anjaneya Swamy Temple.

 Other Temples in Pebbair include the Shirdi Sai Baba, the Hanuman, Brahmamgari Temple, Santha bazar, Venugopala swamy, Ayyappa, Sri Sri Sri Mallishwari Devi Temple, Chowdeshwari Amma Vaaru, Sri Kodanda Rama Swamy Temple, Venkatapuram, this is one of the oldest temple and the Vasavi Kanyaka Parameswari.
 Every year people here celebrate the Chowdeshwari Jatara.

 Politics

 Pebbair village has 4 MPTC seats and 16 wards.
-Akki Shusheela was elected 31 July 2013 as a Sarpanch and Puru Padmavathi was elected as a MPP of Pebbair.
+Akki Shusheela was elected on 31 July 2013 as a Sarpanch and Puru Padmavathi was elected as a MPP of Pebbair.

 Social media

-Pebbair has a Facebook community, named "Pebbair Mandal" with over 1200+ members Orkut community, named "Pebbair-our heaven", with over 150 members.
+Pebbair has a Facebook community, named "Pebbair Mandal", with over 1200 members and an Orkut community, named "Pebbair-our heaven", with over 150 members.

 Education

 There are nearly 10 well established schools with a few hostel facilities.
-Among them Sri Chaitanya Vidyalayam, Gandhi Public School, Saraswathi Vidyanikethan, Ragavendra Public School, MasterMind School are a few.
+Among them are Sri Chaitanya Vidyalayam, Gandhi Public School, Saraswathi Vidyanikethan, Ragavendra Public School and MasterMind School.
 Pebbair has a private Junior College and a Government Junior College, and a B.Ed College is expected soon.

-Pebbair Mandal - Wanaparthy
+Towns and villages

-List of all towns and villages in Pebbair Mandal of Wanaparthy district, Telangana.
-Complete details of population, religion, literacy and sex ratio in tabular format.
+A list of all towns and villages in Pebbair Mandal of Wanaparthy district, Telangana.
+Shows name, administrative division, population, religion, literacy and sex ratio in tabular format.